I don’t know about you, but whenever I’m planning a weekend away, I’m usually looking for somewhere with sunshine.

 The Phoenician has eight options for dining, so you’ll never run out of choices for food on a weekend in Scottsdale.

-If you’re travelling with a group of friends or family, an Airbnb might be a great choice.
+If you’re travelling with a group of friends or family, a vacation rental might be a great choice.
 And there are some absolute stunning properties in Scottsdale!
 Here are a few that I found in my search:

 - This 3-bedroom house bills itself as an entertainer’s paradise and I can see why.
 Relax by the pool or in the shaded hammock area. | Check availability and book online